peytoncordero/DRI25/command-line.md

 - It shows me what folder I am working in.
 </Quiz>

-**For further consideration**

-- Think of your current form of organizing information on your computer or a specific cloud service where you store information.
+**Reflexion**
+*How do I organize my digital information?*
+-Think of the digital information you produce and store: where do you keep it?
 Do you follow a specific system to organize it?
-Is it possible for you to draw a diagram of it?
+Is it possible for you to draw a diagram representing it?
+Having in mind your responses to these questions and the information from the workshop, what practices could help you improve in managing your digital information?

-- Now, think of how would be a good way to organize information when you create folders in that space.
-Is it possible for you to draw a diagram?

-- Finally, think of the different spaces where you store your information.
-Is it possible to draw a diagram of how you organize your information in general and how these spaces interact?

 ## Create your Command Line Cheat Sheet